liamcottle/reticulum-meshchat/README.md

 ## Build Electron Application

-Reticulum WebChat can be run from source via a command line, as explained above, or as a standalone application.
+Reticulum MeshChat can be run from source via a command line, as explained above, or as a standalone application.

 To run as a standalone application, we need to compile the python script and dependencies to an executable with [cxfreeze](https://github.com/marcelotduarte/cx_Freeze) and then build an [Electron](https://www.electronjs.org/) app which includes a bundled browser that can interact with the compiled python executable.